Rijal-ui/scade/README.md

 * RxBinding (2.0.0)

   binding APIs for Android UI widgets from the platform and support libraries

+## Architecture

+Our project application implements Android Architecture Components Pattern which is recommended by google and as a part of Android Jetpack.
+Library that can build strong application, can be easily tested, and can be managed easily.

 ## How to use our Apps